OmarKhaled-00/Hospital-System/Reservation_System/Readme.md

 ---

 #### 🛡️ IT Administrator Module
-- Generate and manage system credentials
+- Must login first before any system access is allowed
-- Monitor login attempts and system security
+- Generates and displays all user and doctor credentials
-- Handle intrusion detection responses
+- Monitors login attempts and system security
-- Control system-wide access permissions
+- Handles intrusion detection and system protection

 ---